iamzhaozhong/int/README.md

 #Project INT

-INT - learn intergter with a language twist!
-Number has been essential part of language learning and yet is has been so overlooked by those who study foreign language.
-As Malcolm Gladwell has said in his bestselling book that the reason why certain countries in Asia is better at math is because the way language was structured.
-This App seeks to explain how numbers are leanred and comprehended in different language while doing the learning Int stands for integer, or simply put - a number.
-The special part of this project is the fact that this App will teach you how to think outside of the box in learning a new language and using unique method to memorize the integers/number pronouciation.
+##introduction

+INT - more than just numbers.

+Project Description -
+For those who have experience with foreign languages, learning numbers/integers is an essential part of the journey.
+Even with our mother tongue, the way we learned about the numbers is not less important.
+The application INT seeks to capture something that is easily overlooked -- different languages has different ways to learn about numbers.

+The app will introduce different ways to learn about numbers, in four different languages.
+There will be Chinese, Japanese, French, English, and Spanish.
+We will be starting from zero and teach the end-user how to pronounce more complex numbers.
+By using the app users will notice the difference where we learn about integers.

-## Repositories
+## The wireframe

 Right now, we’re in your first GitHub **repository**.
 A repository is like a folder or storage space for your project.
 Your project's repository contains all its files such as code, documentation, images, and more.
 It also tracks every change that you—or your collaborators—make to each file, so you can always go back to previous versions of your project if you make any mistakes.